apachecn/pytorch-doc-zh/docs/1.0/nn_functional.md

 Currently temporal, spatial and volumetric sampling are supported, i.e. expected inputs are 3-D, 4-D or 5-D in shape.

-The input dimensions are interpreted in the form: `mini-batch x channels x [optional depth] x [optional height] x width`.
+The input dimensions are interpreted in the form: `mini-batch x channels x [可选的 depth] x [可选的 height] x width`.

 The modes available for resizing are: `nearest`, `linear` (3D-only), `bilinear` (4D-only), `trilinear` (5D-only), `area`